-where $\tilde Y_i(w)=a(X_i,Y_i(w),w)$ for a function $a(x,y,w)$ specified by the researcher.
-Consider first a treatment assignment rule in which treatment $w$ is assigned with probability $p(X_i,w)$ given $X_i$, independently over $i$.
+where $\tilde Y_i(w)=a(X_i,Y_i(w),w)$ for a function $a(x,y,w)$ specified by the researcher.\footnote{The results in this section can be applied more generally to parameters that have the same efficient influence function as a parameter that takes the form in (\ref{general_additive_parameter_eq}).
+See Remark \ref{general_parameter_remark} and the example in Section \ref{other_parameters_sec}.} Consider first a treatment assignment rule in which treatment $w$ is assigned with probability $p(X_i,w)$ given $X_i$, independently over $i$.
 We allow for the possibility that the treatment probabilities do not add up to one, in which case we set $W_{n,i}=-1$ and $Y_i=0$ with probability $1-\sum_{w\in\mathcal{W}}p(X_i,w)$ conditional on $X_i$.
 We will show that no further efficiency gain is possible relative to an estimator that achieves the semiparametric efficiency bound under this independent sampling scheme with $p()$ chosen to minimize this bound.